A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Simulation study

 We consider two distinct scenarios: one with $n = 300$ and $p=800$, and another with $n = 600$ and $p=2000$.
 We denote the number of active features (i.e.,~non-zero regression coefficient curves) as $p_0$.
-For each scenario, we examine four different levels of sparsity by setting $p_0 = 2, 5, 10, 20$.
-Following other work on functional regression \citep{parodi2018simultaneous}, we draw each functional feature $\mathcal {X}_{j}$ and each non-zero regression coefficient curve $\mathcal B_j$ from a zero-mean Gaussian process with a Matern covariance function \citep{cressie1999classes} of the form
+For each scenario, we examine four different levels of sparsity by setting $p_0 = 2, 5, 10, 20$. {\orange The synthetic data are generated as described in Appendix Section \ref{sec:appendix_synthetic_data}.}